 Fundamentally, the difficulty is due to the OOD between query and key vectors.
-We quantify this using Mahanobis distance~\cite{mahalanobis2018generalized}, which measures the distance from a vector to a distribution.
+We quantify this using Mahanobis distance~\citep{mahalanobis2018generalized}, which measures the distance from a vector to a distribution.
 We sample 5,000 vectors from $Q$ and $K$ respectively as the query set and compute the the Mahanobis distance from the query set to the remaining vectors in $K$.
 Figure~\ref{fig:m_distance} shows that the queries from $Q$ are significantly distant from the $K$ vectors (OOD) while $K$ themselves are very close.
 Therefore, traditional index building based solely on the closeness between key vectors does not align with the attention mechanism, which requires to retrieve critical tokens as nearest neighbors from the query vectors' viewpoint.
-In contrast, Figure~\ref{fig:ood_recall} shows that using sampled $K$ as the queries ($K$ to $K$) can easily achieve a high recall by only scanning 1-5\% vectors because they are in the same distribution.
-Similarly, query vectors also follow the same distribution.
+In contrast, Figure~\ref{fig:ood_recall} shows that using sampled $K$ as the queries ($K$ to $K$) can easily achieve a high recall by only scanning 1--5\% vectors because they are in the same distribution.
+Similarly, query vectors in each attention head also follow the same distribution as they are projected by the same model weight.
 For efficient vector search, the index must consider the OOD characteristic of the attention computation by design.